 Peppers can be loaded with just about anything from ground meat and rice, cheese, beans, and vegetables.
-If you prefer the traditional-style stuffed peppers, try this recipe for deconstructed stuffed peppers.
+If you prefer the traditional-style stuffed peppers, try this recipe for deconstructed stuffed peppers or these old fashioned stuffed peppers.

 Why you will love this recipe

-- It's an easy stuffed peppers recipe that can be on the table in less than an hour!
+- It’s an easy stuffed pepper recipe that can be on the table in less than an hour!

 - This delicious recipe is versatile, there are many different ways to make it!